On the Calendar

 We all need to be better prepared to react should a major earthquake strike, no matter where we live.
 The Central United States is a seismic region, it’s not impossible that one should happen here.

-Beginning in October 2013, the Great Central U.S. ShakeOut will move permanently to the third Thursday of October, in order to be aligned with the larger national ShakeOut effort that takes place annually.
+Beginning in October 2013, the Great Central U.S. ShakeOut moved permanently to the third Thursday of October, in order to be aligned with the larger national ShakeOut effort that takes place annually.

-The third "annual" Great Central U.S. ShakeOut is scheduled for 10:17 a.m. on Oct.
-17. The ShakeOut is not something you need to leave work to participate in—in fact, participating at work is encouraged!
+The next Great Central U.S. ShakeOut is scheduled for 10:19 a.m. on Oct.
+19, 2017.
+The ShakeOut is not something you need to leave work to participate in—in fact, participating at work is encouraged!
 Businesses, organizations, schools, and government agencies can register and have their employees practice Drop, Cover, and Hold On.

 The National School Safety Center (NSSC) established America's Safe Schools Week in 1984.
+It is celebrated annually the third full week in October.
 This observance is also actively supported by state governors, state school superintendents, various local, state and national public officials, and professional organizations.

 NSSC's goal in this campaign is to motivate key education and law enforcement policymakers, as well as students, parents and community residents, to vigorously advocate school safety.
 School safety includes keeping campuses free of crime and violence, improving discipline, and increasing student attendance.
 School that are safe and free of violence, weapons and drugs are necessary to ensure the well-being of all children and the quality of their education.